2023 Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota

 Medical Assisting majors at Anoka Technical College take out an average of $14,952 in student loans while working on their Undergraduate Certificate.

 The in-demand undergraduate certificate programs at Ridgewater College helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Minnesota.
-Ridgewater College is a small public school located in the remote town of Willmar.
+Ridgewater College is a small public school located in the town of Willmar.

 Full Allied Health & Medical Assisting Services at Ridgewater College Report